michaelbarton/bioinformatics-zen/content/markup/data/deriving-biological-meaning-from-principal-components-analysis.markdown

 A common application for PCA is to discriminate your data into partitions based on the underlying structure in the data.
 I can use the components to spread and separate the data.
-Using PCA a discriminating component should have both positive and negative values.
+PCA discriminating components should have both positive and negative values.
 If you look at all the value for the first component `PC1` you will see that they are all negative and suggest there is little discriminatory power for this component.

 Looking to the second component, this have both positive and negative values and therefore this second component can be used to discriminate the data.
 To